 On this note, a Japanese knotweed infestation within 7 metres of your property can decrease your house’s value, and once it reaches your garden, it can lead to various types of damage and costly repairs.
 So, what to do if neighbours have Japanese knotweed but refuse to treat it?
 Well, your very best option is to get a Community Protection Notice, which will force your neighbours to take action and eradicate the invasive plant.

-However, it’s good to keep in mind that in some cases, it’s hard to estimate where the infestation started.
-If you share a garden with your neighbours and the borders are not precisely defined, then the best course of action for all parties is to reach a mutual agreement on sharing equally all Japanese knotweed removal expenses.
+However, it’s good to remember that, in some cases, it’s hard to estimate where the infestation started.
+If you share a garden with your neighbours and the borders are not precisely defined, then the best course of action for all parties is to reach a mutual agreement on sharing all Japanese knotweed removal expenses equally.

 Get rid of Japanese knotweed for good!
-Call and book the professional gardeners!
+Book professional gardener!

 Enter your postcode to view our rates and availability in your area.